anthonykulis/cps176/loops_and_files/10-27-in-class-lab.md

 ### Ex 1

-Write a for loop that prints out every even digit.
+Write a for loop that prints out every even int.
 No `if` statements allowed

 ### Ex 2